 TGbe editor: Add the following paragraph at the end of 35.15.1 (#13944.
 13945, 12161)

+A 20 MHz-only non-AP EHT STA with dot11EHT20MzOnlyLimitedCapabilitiesSupport equal to true shall set 20MHz-Only Limited Capabilities Support subfield in its EHT Capabilities element to 1 and set the various subfields in HT Capabilities if exists, VHT Capabilitites if exists, HE Capabilities, EHT Capabilitites elements as shown in Table 35-7 (Indication of supported channel widths by an EHT STA) per the maximum supported channel width being equal to 20 MHz.
+A 20 MHz-only non-AP EHT STA affiliated with a non-AP MLD that includes at least one >20MHz affiliated non-AP STA shall set 20MHz-Only Limited Capabilities Support subfield in its EHT Capabilities element to 0.

 35.7.2 EHT sounding protocol

-13944.
-13945, 12161
+TGbe editor: Change subclause 35.7.2 as follows (#13944.
+13945, 12161)

 ……

 An SU beamformee is an EHT STA that sets the SU Beamformee subfield (#12687)to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
-A non-AP EHT STA shall set the SU Beamformee subfield to 1.
+A non-AP EHT STA that is not a 20 MHz-Omly non-AP EHT STA with 20 MHz-Only Limited Capabilities Support equal to 1 shall set the SU Beamformee subfield to 1.
+A 20 MHz-Only non-AP EHT STA with 20 MHz-Only Limited Capabilities Support equal to 1 may set the SU Beamformee subfield to 1.
 An EHT AP may set the SU Beamformee subfield to 1.

 ……

-A non-AP EHT STA shall support operation as an MU beamformee.
+A non-AP EHT STA that is not a 20 MHz-Only non-AP EHT STA with 20 MHz-Only Limited Capabilities Support equal to 1 shall support operation as an MU beamformee.
+A 20 MHz non-AP EHT STA with 20 MHz-Only Limited Capabilities Support equal to 1 may support operation as a MU beamformee.
 An EHT AP does not support operation as an MU beamformee.

 ……